 Function typing in PHP is a way to clearly define what data types parameters expect and what type is returned by functions.
 This makes the code safer, easier to understand, and less error-prone.
-Since PHP 7 you can declare parameter and return types, and since PHP 8 you also have mixed
+Since PHP 7 you can declare parameter and return types, and since PHP 8 you also have mixed, union types, and stricter type error handling.

 Here, we focus on specific types: int, string, array, bool, mixed, void, object, ?int (nullable types).